 Designed to give the student an understanding of motor operated valves commonly found in the field.
 Covered in this course are safety regulations associated with motor-operated valves (MOVs), operating principles of various types of MOVs, applications of MOVs, setting up a MOV, removing and replacing a limit switch.

 Grades Option (A-F), P/NP, non-credit.
 Degree Applicable Credit.
 Area of Emphasis Applicable.
+May be repeated two times with a grade of less than "C".

 MANAGEMENT (MGMT)